 Technical challenges

-Data Integration: The migration of data from the old system to the new system is a major challenge.
+Data Integration: The migration of data from the old EHR system to the new system is a major challenge.
 There may be data loss or incorrect display of information after migration.
+By utilizing open source data replication tools, organizations can enhance the efficiency and reliability of their data migration efforts.

 Discontinuation of the old system: When migrating data, access to the old system may be restricted, jeopardising the availability of important information for patient care and clinicians.